skorpi0n/inclinotifier/README.md

 :white_check_mark: Calibration ability in the settings view

-- [ ] Add to settings
+:white_large_square:	 Add to settings
 	if degree <= x, send push with level completed message

-When should push be sent?
+:white_large_square:	When should push be sent?
 	Send push only on +/-1 change and max every 5s?
 	On every change 1 degree, check if currentTS is greater than timerStartTS+5s, then do a push?